 Lastly, you could make the necessary repairs yourself, and then subtract the reasonable repair costs from your rent payment.
 You should only consider this option if you deem the repair an emergency, and you have given your landlord written notice, and the landlord still hasn’t corrected the repairs.
 If you chose this route, you should be sure to keep all notices for repairs, any photographs, and all receipts for the repairs.

-As you can see, the NYC Warranty of Habitability is designed to protect tenants and give them the right to a liveable home.
+The NYC Warranty of Habitability is designed to protect tenants and give them the right to a liveable home.
+It addresses issues related to inadequate heat, lack of hot water, plumbing issues, mold, pest infestations, bedbugs, broken appliances, missing or broken smoke detectors, lead paint violations, and more.
 If you think your rights are being violated, make sure you document everything and take the necessary steps to remedy it by contacting the appropriate city agency or hiring an attorney.